Daniel Craig’s Stunt Double and the Secrets of the Iconic James Bond Motorcycle Chase in ‘Skyfall’

-Daniel Craig’s James Bond first rode a motorcycle in Quantum of Solace and will complete an epic No Time To Die motorcycle jump in his upcoming final film.
+Daniel Craig’s James Bond first rode a motorcycle in Quantum of Solace, and in his final film (No Time to Die), he completed an epic two-story motorcycle jump.
 But one of the most memorable James Bond motorcycle chases was during Skyfall.
 Rick English is a stunt performer who appeared in the 2012’s Skyfall.
 He said of being a stuntman, “The pinnacle is working on a Bond movie.”
 He also discussed several of the technologies and tricks of the trade that made the iconic James Bond motorcycle chase through Istanbul, Turkey, possible.

 Riding a motorcycle through crowds and up stairs: surprisingly easy